greg-js/arch-wiki-md-repo/wiki/_content/ASUS Zenbook UX303.md

 There have been suggestions that "discharging at zero rate" while on AC is a battery calibration issue solvable by allowing the battery to fully discharge and then charging it back to full capacity.

+It is also recommended to install the [Laptop Mode Tools](/index.php/Laptop_Mode_Tools "Laptop Mode Tools") AUR package.
+On a UX303LB laptop (Broadwell) this increases battery life significantly.

 ### Microphone

 Microphone works out of the box.
 If you cannot record or use VoIP, make sure the microphone is not muted.